• Skip to primary navigation

 By Train

-Luckily, there are a couple options for traveling by train into Jasper National Park via either Edmonton or Vancouver.
+Luckily, there are a couple of options for travelling by train into Jasper National Park via either Edmonton or Vancouver.
 A train trip from Edmonton to Jasper typically takes 6 hours and 29 minutes on VIA Rail Canada and this a direct route that runs every day.
 VIA Rail also has a run into Jasper if you are departing from Vancouver, although the trip duration is quite lengthy at 19 hours.

 Rocky Mountaineer also has a route from Vancouver to Jasper but it isn’t direct and focuses more on the tour aspect of the journey as opposed to the fastest time.
-Regardless they offer a one way option that takes either 2 or 4 days.
+Regardless they offer a one-way option that takes either 2 or 4 days.

 By Bus

 Getting to Jasper by bus is a great way to enjoy the scenery of the Rocky Mountains and not have to worry about driving conditions.
-There are a few options of bus services to Jasper depending on your departure city:
+There are a few options for bus services to Jasper depending on your departure city:

 Sundog Tours can pick you up at the Calgary International Airport and bring you to Jasper via Banff and the Icefields Parkway.
 Alternatively, they can pick you up at the Edmonton International Airport and bring you to Jasper via Highway 16.